ericleeevans/cassandra-migration/README.md

 }
 ~~~

-This package's JAR file also contains all of the CQL scripts ever written to migrate the Cassandra schema and data for a given release of "com.fooble.bar" to the next release.
+The software package's JAR file also contains all of the CQL scripts ever written to migrate the scope's Cassandra schema and data for a given release of "com.fooble.bar" to the next release.
 These CQL scripts are in the "resources" directory "com/fooble/bar/data/users/cql_scripts".

 Each CQL script contains CQL comments that specify the before and after states for that script, and whether the changes made by that script are "destructive" (i.e., irreversible).
 These comments use the terms "state-before", "state-after", and "is-destructive" for those pieces of information, and use a colon (':') as the name/value separator.